Practivio/amazon/content/products/sheets-textured-scrapbook-assorted-buttons-B0D87LCS55/index.md

 ---
 title: "Sheets Textured Scrapbook Assorted Buttons"
-description: "michaels acetate sheets: Data-driven ranking using the Practivio Score™.
+description: "die cut christmas decoupage sheets: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["michaels acetate sheets"]
+keywords: ["die cut christmas decoupage sheets"]
-seo_title: "michaels acetate sheets — Look Elsewhere (2025)"
+seo_title: "die cut christmas decoupage sheets — Look Elsewhere (2025)"
 canonicalURL: "/products/sheets-textured-scrapbook-assorted-buttons-B0D87LCS55/"
 ---

-**🚫 Practivio Score™:** 687 — _Look Elsewhere_
+**🚫 Practivio Score™:** 838 — _Look Elsewhere_

-*If you're comparing **michaels acetate sheets**, **[Sheets Textured Scrapbook Assorted Buttons](https://www.amazon.com/dp/B0D87LCS55?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **die cut christmas decoupage sheets**, **[Sheets Textured Scrapbook Assorted Buttons](https://www.amazon.com/dp/B0D87LCS55?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Sheets Textured Scrapbook Assorted Buttons” on Amazon](https://www.amazon.com/dp/B0D87LCS55?tag=practivio-20) This Craft Supplies & Materials holds rank **203 of 242** in our analysis.
+[Shop “Sheets Textured Scrapbook Assorted Buttons” on Amazon](https://www.amazon.com/dp/B0D87LCS55?tag=practivio-20) This Paper Craft Supplies holds rank **217 of 293** in our analysis.
-It appears in the **Top Tier tier** of comparable Craft Supplies & Materialses.
+It appears in the **Top Tier tier** of comparable Paper Craft Supplieses.
 Practivio suggests you **look elsewhere**, reflecting its position within the dataset.

 ### What the signals indicate
-Price: 188 / 242 (top 78% lowest cost).
+Price: 225 / 293 (top 77% lowest cost).
-Reviews: 218 / 242 (top 91% in review totals).
+Reviews: 242 / 293 (top 83% in review totals).
-Rating: 160 / 242 (top 67% by average rating).
+Rating: 188 / 293 (top 65% by average rating).
-Demand: 199 / 242 (top 83% by recent sales).
+Demand: 223 / 293 (top 77% by recent sales).

 ### Position in tier
 Comparisons remain tier-bound for fairness.

 ### How it compares to the Hidden Gem
-In the Top Tier tier, the Hidden Gem is rated at 936.00.
+In the Top Tier tier, the Hidden Gem is rated at 1117.00.
-This pick trails the Hidden Gem by 249.00 points.
+This pick trails the Hidden Gem by 279.00 points.
 This comparison helps clarify how the item stacks up in context.

 See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B079KL4C91?tag=practivio-20)